bourne2invest/example_NFT/README.md

 # example_NFT
+## NFT from A to Z
 An example NFT project with corresponding solidity smart contract code.

-# NFT from A to Z
+# Part 1: How to write & deploy an NFT smart contract.
 In this repository, we will go over how to write and deploy an NFT ERC-721 smart contract on the Ropsten test network.

 We will use MetaMask, Solidity, Hardhat, Pinata, and Alchemy.